loro-dev/loro/README.md

 Loro is a [CRDTs(Conflict-free Replicated Data Types)](https://crdt.tech/) library that makes building [local-first apps][local-first] easier.

-You can use it now in JS and Rust.
+Loro is currently available for JavaScript (via WASM) and Rust developers.

-Explore our vision in: [**Reimagine State Management with CRDTs**](https://loro.dev/blog/loro-now-open-source).
+Explore our vision in our blog: [**Reimagine State Management with CRDTs**](https://loro.dev/blog/loro-now-open-source).

 # Features

 ## Supported CRDT Algorithms

-- **Common Data Structures**: Support for `List` for ordered collections, LWW(Last Write Win) `Map` for key-value pairs, `Tree` for hierarchical data, and `Text` for rich text manipulation, enabling various applications.
+- **Common Data Structures**: Includes `List` for ordered collections, LWW (Last Write Win) `Map` for key-value pairs, `Tree` for hierarchical data, and `Text` for rich text manipulation, enabling various applications.
 - **Text Editing with Fugue**: Loro integrates [Fugue](https://arxiv.org/abs/2305.00583), a CRDT algorithm designed to minimize interleaving anomalies in concurrent text editing.
 - **Peritext-like Rich Text CRDT**: Drawing inspiration from [Peritext](https://www.inkandswitch.com/peritext/), Loro manages rich text CRDTs that excel at merging concurrent rich text style edits, maintaining the original intent of users input as much as possible.
 Learn more in our blog [Introduction to Loro's Rich Text CRDT](https://loro.dev/blog/loro-richtext).
 - **Moveable Tree**: For applications requiring directory-like data manipulation, Loro utilizes the algorithm from [*A Highly-Available Move Operation for Replicated Trees*](https://ieeexplore.ieee.org/document/9563274), which simplifies the process of moving hierarchical data structures.